lambdaclass/concrete/ROADMAP.md

     package/workload evidence demands it.
 29. Build stdlib test/oracle helpers in `std.test`: expected failures,
     capability-scoped fixtures, temp directories, oracle vector runners, interpreter-vs-compiled helpers, and report snapshots.
+Stdlib tests must also serve as runnable API documentation: every public stdlib type/function gets a tiny positive usage test and, where meaningful, a negative or edge case.
+Public docs should link to or quote those tests rather than carrying stale hand-written examples.
+Add a gate that fails when a new public stdlib symbol lacks a test/doc example or when a referenced example no longer compiles.
 30. Define stdlib error-handling conventions: when APIs return `Result`, `Option`, panic/abort, or require a policy gate; how ignored-result diagnostics apply; and how accumulating error sets are reported.
+Split recoverable domain/environment failures from fatal invariant failures:
+    `Result`/`Option` for user, file, network, parse, and domain errors that a caller can handle; abort/trap for OOM, bounds, arithmetic traps, impossible invariants, and explicitly unrecoverable runtime failures.
+Audit output should identify which public APIs can recover, which can trap, and which require a policy gate.
+Do not add a second Zig-style error-union mechanism;
+    improve the `Result`/`Option` surface instead.
 30a.
 Define the canonical **consume / destroy / handoff** conventions for
     linear code.
 The guide must distinguish explicit cleanup (`destroy(x)` or the type's consuming `.drop()`/Destroy verb), ownership transfer by